iambrunoromano/MusicStore/MusicStore/db/README.md

 The **ProductsByCart** (MYSQL: `ProductsByCart`) procedure returns all the products in the **Cart** table for a given customer mail.

 The **ProductsByCategory** (MYSQL: `ProductsByCategory`) procedure returns all the products belonging to a category for a given category ID.

+# Data

+The tables have been populated with exemplar data, whose insertion commands can be found in the file `testdata.txt` in the current folder.